OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Ranged_Attack_System.md

 - **Implementation**: Complete

 ## Overview

+**Game Rule Summary**: Ranged combat with bows, crossbows, and thrown weapons requires you to draw, aim, and fire in sequence.
+Your archery skill and quickness determine how fast you can shoot, while ammunition type affects your damage, range, and accuracy.
+Taking any damage while drawing interrupts your shot, making positioning and timing crucial for effective ranged combat.

 The ranged attack system handles all projectile-based combat including bows, crossbows, and thrown weapons.
 It features a multi-phase attack sequence (draw, aim, fire), ammunition mechanics, and complex range/accuracy calculations.

 ## Core Mechanics